 The free way to get from A to B in New Zealand is to hitchhike.
 Sounds pretty appealing, right?
-However, over the years more and more countries are making hitchhiking illegal, which makes us wonder if it is really Ok to travel by hitchhiking in New Zealand?
+Over the years, however, more and more countries are making hitchhiking illegal, which makes us wonder: is it really Ok to travel by hitchhiking in New Zealand?

 So write your destination on a sign, stick out your thumb, look friendly and fun, and get ready to take the free way of travelling in New Zealand!

 The Pros and Cons of Hitchhiking in New Zealand